Canada’s entry rules are changing

 - copies of any agreements between the Canadian business and the business or client outside Canada concerning your assignment to that client or business

-- Canadian Income Tax Notice of Assessment
+- Canadian Income Tax Notice of Assessment for the five years immediately before the application

 - T4 slips